Liouville integrable Lotka-Volterra systems: Explicit examples of Liouville integrable LV systems

 \subsection{Examples of Liouville integrable LV systems not of type $[j,k,l]$}

-There exist Liouville integrable LV systems with associated hypergraphs which are not in the $[j,k,l]$ family displayed in Figure \ref{F0}.
+There exist Liouville integrable LV systems of high rank with associated hypergraphs which are not in the $[j,k,l]$ family displayed in Figure \ref{F0}.
 These systems seem to have less parameters, and additional DPs and/or integrals.

 In this section, the hyperedges correspond to the DPs of the system, not to associated commuting integrals (which does not even make sense when the matrix $\A$ is singular).
 We give three examples of $10$-component classes of LV systems.